Weihrauch-completeness for layerwise computability: Examples of Weihrauch-complete layerwise computable operations

-\begin{theorem} $\Phi \equivW \lay$. \begin{proof} It was shown in \cite{davie2} that $\Phi$ is layerwise computable.
+\begin{thm} $\Phi \equivW \lay$. \begin{proof} It was shown in \cite{davie2} that $\Phi$ is layerwise computable.
 We sketch the argument: From the definition of $\Phi(\alpha)$ we learn how to compute the values taken by $\Phi(\alpha)$ on a dense subset.
-To obtain $\Phi(\alpha)$ as an element in $\mathcal{C}(\uint, \mathbb{R})$, we also need a modulus of convergence.
+To obtain $\Phi(\alpha)$ as an element in $\mathcal{C}(\uint, \mathbb{R})$, we also need a modulus of continuity.
 In \cite{fouche3}, it is shown that the following holds for sufficiently small $h$:

-By inspecting we see that knowing a bound for the layer of $\alpha$ suffices to determine what \emph{small enough} means for $h$ -- and then we have a modulus of convergence.
+By inspecting the proof we see that knowing a bound for the layer of $\alpha$ suffices to determine what \emph{small enough} means for $h$ -- and then we have a modulus of continuity.